Kingston, Jamaica

 Is there a lot of diversity?
 Are people in Kingston accepting of differences?

 "Kingston is home to many people and it’s a diverse city but I wouldn’t say that there are loads of expats.
-And you will stand out as a white person and it will be immediately possible to distinguish you from a white Jamaican so if you want anonymity then perhaps think again," wrote one member in Kingston.
+And you will stand out as a white person and it will be immediately possible to distinguish you from a white Jamaican so if you want anonymity then perhaps think again," said one expat who made the move to Kingston.

 What are the schools in Kingston like?